-Separate and shuffle the cards by type: identity (blue), relationship (orange), backstory (green), objection (purple).
+Separate and shuffle the cards by type: identity (blue), relationship (red), backstory (green), objection (black).

 Place the backstory card pile in the center of the table.
 This is now the deck.

 Designate who will be the estate keeper.
-If you can’t decide, do it based on who’s the closest to being a lawyer in real life.
 Give this person the objection card deck.
 They should hold on to it, face down.
 The estate keeper should also draw one (1) identity card, which should be used to define the deceased (although, if you have a better idea, roll with that!).

 Everyone else gets one (1) identity card, one (1) relationship card, and two (2) backstory cards from the deck.

 Turn on the brain box, it’s time to make some sh*t up.

 So what does it mean to be the estate keeper?
 Their job is to simultaneously play Game Master and judge, guiding the other players through their playing experience while also deciding who gets away with the riches at the end.
 They can award it to whoever proves to have the closest tie to the deceased, to whoever threatens them in the most intimidating fashion, or whoever made them laugh hardest.
 So long as they can justify it with in-game reasoning, it’s kosher.